jmyers7/stats-book-materials/homework/9-homework.md

 ## Problem 7: Differential KL divergence

 (_From [Section 9.3](https://mml.johnmyersmath.com/stats-book/chapters/09-info-theory.html#kullback-leibler-divergence)_.)
 We only defined KL divergence for random variables with finite ranges.
-However, by replacing sums with integrals and mass functions with density functions in the usual way, we may define _KL divergence_ (or _differential relative entropy_) for continuous random variables as follows:
+However, by replacing sums with integrals and mass functions with density functions in the usual way, we may define KL divergence for continuous random variables as follows:

 $$
 D(Y \parallel X) = \int_\mathbb{R} f(y) \log \left( \frac{f(y)}{f(x)} \right) \ \text{d}x,
 $$

 where $f(x)$ and $f(y)$ are the densities of $X$ and $Y$, respectively.
-Because it will prove convenient for this problem, we are taking the base-$e$ logarithm rather than base-$2$.
+Because it will prove convenient for this problem, we are taking the base $e$ logarithm rather than base $2$.
+This is called the _differential KL divergence_ from $Y$ to $X$.

 **(a)**: Consider the family of all exponential distributions with densities